Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

-The components associated to the SHE, i.e., $\sigma^{S_k}_{ij}$, where the indices are such that $\epsilon_{ijk} \neq 0$ ($\epsilon_{ijk}$ is the Levi-Civita symbol), are nonzero in all cases.
-However, while in cubic systems like bulk Pt they are all equal in magnitude, here, because of the symmetry breaking with respect to the $z$ axis, the tensor elements are not invariant under exchange of $z$ and $x$ or $y$ indices.
+The components associated to the SHE, i.e., $\sigma^{S_k}_{ij}$, where the indices are such that $\epsilon_{ijk} \neq 0$ ($\epsilon_{ijk}$ is the Levi-Civita symbol), are nonzero {\violet whether the system is magnetic or not.} However, while in cubic systems like bulk Pt they are all equal in magnitude, here, because of the symmetry breaking with respect to the $z$ axis, the tensor elements are not invariant under exchange of $z$ and $x$ or $y$ indices. {\violet The other 7 components, that is $\sigma^{S_x}_{xz}$, $\sigma^{S_x}_{zx}$, $\sigma^{S_y}_{yz}$, $\sigma^{S_y}_{zy}$, $\sigma^{S_z}_{xx}$, $\sigma^{S_z}_{yy}$, and $\sigma^{S_z}_{zz}$ only exists for magnetic systems.
+Some of those magnetic components have been discussed recently \cite{Humphries2017,Chuang2020,TaoWang2020,Qu2020,Safranski2020}.}